etchedjs/type/README.md

 #### `rest`

-A flag that extends `param` but for a rest parameterparameter
+A flag that extends `param` but for a rest parameter

 ```js
 model(rest, type)